This post may contain affiliate links. Please read our disclosure policy.

 - If you’re going to eat the salad right away, try adding in some chopped avocado and/or cucumber for extra freshness.

-- A dash or two of hot sauce would work well in the dressing.
+- A dash or two of hot sauce would work well in the dressing for a little kick.

 Shrimp Pasta Salad